yale-cpsc-419-sp23/project-project-group-4/README.md

         - Date range search based on dates of when items were lost or found
         - UI improvements to make website more user friendly
         - Note: The update lost items feature proposed for the MVP was completed in this iteration ✅
+ - April 9: Beta done
+    - Additional Features:
+        - Bug fixes and stability improvements
+        - Messaging system to connect people who lost items with people who found items
+        - User profiles with basic data regarding what items they have lost and found, and how many
+        - UI improvements to make website more visually appealing
+        - Note: Integration of external messaging methods (email, phone) was not completing as we feel there is no need to have this given our current messaging system built into our app.
+It would not make any sense.

 ## 🤔 How to run?